anonymousexperiment/FCDM/README.md

 Please download and uncompress the CelebA dataset [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), and the CelebAHQ dataset [here](https://github.com/switchablenorms/CelebAMask-HQ).

 # **Downloading pre-trained models**
 To use our trained models, you must download them first.
 Please extract them to the folder models.
-Our code provides the diffusion model, the classifier under observation, and the trained oracle.
+Our code provides the diffusion model, the classifier under observation.

 Download Link: